 Little’s Law- An insight on the relation between latency and throughput

 I’ve been doing a lot of analysis of latency and throughput recently as a part of benchmarking work on databases.
 I thought I’d share some insights on how the two are related.
-For an overview of what these terms mean, check out Aater’s post describing the differences between them here.

 In this post we’ll talk about how they each relate to one another.

 The basic relationship between latency and throughput within a stable system—one that is not ramping up and down—is defined by a simple equation called Little’s Law:

 Latency in this equation means the unloaded latency of the system, plus the queuing time that Aater wrote about in the post referenced above.
 Occupancy is the number of requestors in the system.